Appendix A. Pthreads and DCE

 The Structure of a DCE Server

 A DCE server performs the same type of work as other servers.
 It waits for client requests on a communication channel and processes requests as they arrive.
-In fact, a DCE server looks just like any of the boss-worker style servers that we’ve presented elsewhere in this book, ...
+In fact, a DCE server looks just like any of the boss-worker style servers that we’ve presented elsewhere in this book, but it can ...

 Get PThreads Programming now with the O’Reilly learning platform.